 For privacy, forms collecting personal information should already use the HTTPS protocol.
 For security, browsers won’t fill in credit card information under HTTP.
 If you need help here, try the complete guide to switching from HTTP to HTTPS by Vladislav Denishev.

 A registration form and a payment form are common cases to ask for user’s personal information.
-Many form fields will have corresponding HTML autocomplete values to identify input purpose.
+Many form fields have corresponding autocomplete values to identify input purpose.
 Implementing autocomplete values on web forms ensures compliance with WCAG 2.1 (AA) success criterion 1.3.5 Identify input purpose.
 Using appropriate autocomplete values makes a faster and easier form-filling experience for everyone.